omundy/learn-computers/topics/networks.md

 ## Port Scanning with NMap

-This will perform a port scan to list open ports / identify running services on a remote host.
+<a href="http://scanme.nmap.org/" target="_blank">NMap</a> performs a port scan to list open ports / identify running services on a remote host.

 ```bash
 # install